Sopiro/PathFinder/README.md

 # A* Path Finder

-Micro implementation of __A* path finding__ algorithm written in vanilla java
+A micro implementation of __A* path finding__ algorithm written in vanilla java

 [youtube video](https://youtu.be/Dg4O-xP2DVE)

-Project done at 20170524
+Project done at 20170524 in Eclipse
-Eclipse project

 ## Preview
 ![preview](.github/preview.gif)